HP Spectre: Spectre x360

 The Spectre x360 models are 2-in-1 convertibles; its name refers to its 360 degree hinge.
 HP also make similar x360 branded convertibles in the Envy and Pavilion lines.

 The first Spectre x360 (also called Spectre Pro x360) ran on Broadwell 5th generation Intel Core.
 Released in March 2015, retailing for US$899.
 It has a distinctive HEWLETT PACKARD wordmark embossed on the front and the lid.
 In October 2015, an updated x360 (also called Spectre Pro x360 G2) came out with the 6th generation Skylake processor.
 At CES 2016 the 15-inch model with Skylake was announced.

 In October 2016, a third generation Spectre x360 13 was released with Intel's Kaby Lake (7th generation Core).
-With a refreshed design and featuring the new Spectre-specific HP logo, it is smaller, thinner, and adds a Thunderbolt 3 port.
+With a refreshed design and featuring the new Spectre-specific HP logo (which was later adopted for some of HP's high-end products), it is smaller, thinner, and adds a Thunderbolt 3 port.
 Spectre x360 15 with Kaby Lake was announced a few months later.
 The next revision came later in 2017 with 8th generation Core, and a 4K resolution touch display.
 Again, this was followed by a 15-inch variant introduced at CES 2018 featuring Gorilla Glass and support for the HP Tilt Pen.
 Updated models were released in October 2018 (13-inch) and January 2019 (15-inch) using 8th generation Refresh processors of Intel Core.

 The 2019 version of Spectre x360 13 with 10th generation Intel Core has a smaller footprint compared to the previous, removing most bezels.
 The Spectre x360 15 debuted at CES 2020.
 In September 2020, a new generation Spectre x360 13 came using 11th generation Tiger Lake Core processors; a new Spectre x360 14 was also introduced, with a 3:2 ratio display measuring.
 A year later, Spectre x360 16, with a 16-inch screen, was introduced.

 The line was updated to 12th generation Intel Core in May 2022.
 The previous generation's Spectre x360 13 (which had a 13.3" 16:9 display) and Spectre x360 14 (which had a 13.5" 3:2 display) were essentially replaced by a single Spectre x360 13.5 model (which HP also market as simply 'Spectre x360 2-in-1 Laptop').
 2024 saw the introduction of the next generation x360 models and the first with the Intel's Core Ultra branding.

+As of July 2025, the Spectre x360 was one of the only remaining models available in the Spectre series shortly before it was replaced with the OmniBook Ultra series afterwards.